 Completing makeovers like these, though, take time, especially if the whole house is outdated.
 Just remember this rule of thumb: each room will take about 30 days to transform, if you focus on one room at a time.
 How many months will it take for you to totally transform your new home, in that case?
 Factor in more time depending on budget, children, etc. How much time are you willing to do it?

 6. Does the house have any weird odors?

 What do you smell when you walk into the house?
 If you smell funk, RUN!
 Run far away.
 Because, seriously, if the house is funky, it’s either a) mold/mildew (read: water problems), b) dirty people, or c) cooking smells that may take a long time to go away.
 Don’t just think that you can “air a home out” after settlement.
 When you walk into a house you’d like to buy, it should smell….well….like NOTHING.
 There shouldn’t be any odors that try to make the house smell “good.”
 You should smell very little.
 Homes that leave an odor means that you will be dealing with the odor when you move in, or it may be covering up other smells you don’t even realize are there until you move in.
-Sometimes this can be a costly problem to clear up, depend on its cause.
+Sometimes this can be a costly problem to clear up, depending on its cause.
 This is from experience!
 When we came to look at our house, it had a rank odor.
-To this day, I still can’t even describe what it was–fried fish, maybe??
-But it was horrible.
+It was horrible.
 I thought we would just air the home out.
-And although the smell dissipated after moving in, it was a long time before the musty smell that was present, which was hadn’t detected previously, improved.
+And although the smell dissipated after moving in, our house still has a slightly “old” smell, probably emanating from the basement.
+It’s slightly stronger in the spring and summer.

 7. Does the ground slope AWAY from the house?